AyushChoudhary157/Sudoku-Solver/README.md

 2. Solve
 3. Exit

-#Clear button clears the entire sudoku.
+<h2> Clear <h2>button clears the entire sudoku.
 You can now give a fresh input puzzle.

-#Solve button solves the sudoku and completes the sudoku given by the user.
+Solve button solves the sudoku and completes the sudoku given by the user.

-#Exit button closes the sudoku window.
+Exit button closes the sudoku window.